The beauty of Italian Alps is well known to the world.

 - Ristorante Bellavista - another awesome restaurant in Livigno.
-Wide choice fo delicious Italian food.
+Wide choice of delicious Italian food.
 Every pizza we ordered there was mouthwatering.
 Generous portions - great value for money.

 Livigno is a duty-free area which makes it a paradise for shopaholics.
 Interestingly, it was Napoleon who set Livigno a duty-free town in 1805!

-There are lots of fantastic shops offering perfumes, alcohols and brand clothes from famous Italian fashion houses - all available at a lower cost than in your own country.
+There are lots of fantastic shops offering perfumes, alcohol and brand clothes from famous Italian fashion houses - all available at a lower cost than in your own country.

 - après ski

-Local draft beers, mulled wine, delicious cocktails and a live band playing pop country covers - let's enjoy a good party after the day spent on the slope!
-Dancing in skiing shoes on a table is a must-do for everyone looking for fun and memorable experiences which make you smile many years later.
+Local draft beers, mulled wine, delicious cocktails and a live band playing pop-country covers - let's enjoy a good party after the day spent on the slope!
+Dancing in skiing shoes on a table is a must-do for everyone looking for fun and memorable experiences that make you smile many years later.